|Armoured Fighting Vehicles and Tanks preserved in Canada 7a: New Brunswick, 5 Canadian Divison Support Base Gagetown

 Canadian Forces School of Military Engineering

 AVLB Beaver in front of the Canadian Forces School of Military Engineering.

 The Beaver armoured vehicle launched bridge (AVLB), is an armoured, fully tracked vehicle built on the chassis of a Leopard Tank.
 It is a highly mobile, rapidly deployable assault bridge that can be used to span natural and man-made obstacles on the battlefield.
 The vehicle’s 22 meter-long bridge can support vehicles as heavy as 60 tonnes over streams and anti-tank ditches.
 The Beaver is powered by a V-10, twin super charged, 830 HP, multi-fueled engine.
 It is equipped with an NBCD system that provides protection against nuclear, biological, and chemical agents.
 It is also equipped with eight smoke/HE grenade dischargers.

 Soviet and former Warsaw Pact AFV Collection

-Russian T-72 Main Battle Tank, New Brunswick Military History Museum, Museum vehicle park.
+Russian T-72 Main Battle Tank.
+Museum vehicle park.

 Russian T-72 Main Battle Tank